BroncoTc/UCI-WebReg-Toolkit/README.md

-# uci-webreg-crawler
+# UCI WebReg Toolkit
-A set of tools to search on the course list of WebReg.
+This is a set of tool helping people at UCI deal with WebReg more easily.